-What is a Federal Tax Lien and How Do You Resolve It?
+What is a Tax Lien and How Do You Resolve It?

 Business owner working at laptop

-When you’re running your business, you’re juggling many priorities all at once.
-Financials, marketing, inventory, customer service – it all needs to be prioritized to keep it running smoothly.
-A major priority you’ll need to stay on top of is your taxes.
+When you’re running your business, you manage a lot of tasks at once, including your financials, marketing, inventory, customer service, and more.
+With so many responsibilities, staying on top of your taxes can be challenging.
 What happens if you miss a tax deadline?
-Well, you may need to deal with a tax lien before you can really grow your business.
+Well, you may need to deal with a tax lien before you can grow your business.

 If you have a tax lien, don’t panic!
-This is an issue that can be resolved.
-Here’s what you need to know about tax liens, how you can address them, and the impact they can have on your business.
+In this overview, you’ll learn everything about tax liens, including what they are, how you can address them, and their impact on your business.

 What is a tax lien?

 If you have an unpaid tax bill with the Internal Revenue Service (IRS), a tax lien can be filed against you.
-The tax lien is an effort by the IRS to ensure that you pay your outstanding tax obligations to the federal government.
+Tax liens is are the IRS’s method to ensure that you pay your outstanding tax obligations to the federal government.

 Resolving a tax lien will take time and effort, but it’s well worth it, especially when you’re applying for a business loan.